Anthropology: (18 credits, at least 9 credits must be taken at UMaine)

 A minor in English is designed to broaden the experience of students who want to read literature and do some writing (creative, technical, or critical) as a supplement to major study in another field.

 The minor requires 18 hours of English courses (excluding ENG 001 and ENG 101).
 No more than 6 hours of writing courses will count toward the minor in English.
 The English Minor Advisor will help students develop a plan of study during the students’s first year in the Minor.

 Writing courses from which only 6 hours will count toward the minor are:

 A minor in History shall consist of at least 18 credits, of which at least 12 must be upper level courses.
 The 18 credits should include courses that cover more than one continent and more than one century.

-The minor in International Affairs is designed to serve students from a broad range of fields.
+A minor in International Affairs is designed to serve the needs of students from a broad range of fields.
 The requirements are:

 International Affairs / Canadian Studies.